Aspenall Energies is a wholly owned subsidiary of Treehouse Investments, LLC.

 In 2016, we developed the South Fork Wind Project, a 13 MW wind park located in Jackson County, Minnesota, which sells electricity to Muscatine Power and Water in Muscatine, Iowa.

 In 2017, we began development of our largest project to date, a 30 MW wind energy generation plant located in Kimball, Nebraska.
-The project is expected to come online in the first quarter of 2018 and will provide power to the Municipal Energy Agency of Nebraska through a long-term PPA.
+The project went online in the second quarter of 2018 and provides power to the Municipal Energy Agency of Nebraska through a long-term PPA.

 We are actively pursuing more community-scale projects in the Midwest, and in 2017 moved our headquarters from Dorado, Puerto Rico to Minneapolis, Minnesota.